-Notes: Results from the vignette study.
-OLS regressions, robust standard errors in parentheses.
-Each column regresses a demographic variable on the treatment dummy to test for imbalanced treatment assignment.
-A joint F-test, estimated in a SUR model, tests the hypothesis that all treatment differences are zero. p < 0.10, p < 0.05, p < 0.01.
+Notes: OLS regressions, robust standard errors in parentheses.
+Each column regresses a demographic variable on treatment dummies to test for imbalanced treatment assignment.
+A joint F-test, estimated in a SUR model, tests the hypothesis that all treatment differences are zero. \p < 0.10, \\p < 0.05, \\\p < 0.01.